 If you follow the plan below, you’ll slowly begin to accumulate big effects.
 I need to warn you of one thing before I begin: at first, this won’t take 30 minutes a day, especially if you’re not the world’s quickest typist.

-The focus here is on generating lots of content and 1 or 2 new links to your website a week.
+The focus here is on generating lots of content and one or two new links to your website a week.
 As a local business, a great goal to aim for is 100 non-junk links to your website.
-It’s not an easy exercise but with 100 good quality links you’ll notice real benefits in terms of Google traffic.
-Don’t do it all at once – slow and steady wins the race and with this guide you’ll get there.
+It’s not an easy exercise, but with 100 good quality links, you’ll notice real benefits in terms of Google traffic.
+Don’t do it all at once – slow and steady wins the race, and with this guide, you’ll get there.

 STEP 1: LAY THE FOUNDATION

 If your website isn’t optimized for mobile, you’re wasting your time.
 Google won’t like you, and the visitors you eventually bring to your site will often leave in frustration.
 Check if your website is mobile friendly using this tool.
 If not, the websites we build are fully responsive.
 Looking forward to meeting you!

 Sign up for Google Webmaster Tools, verify the account and follow any suggestions Google may have for you.

 Sign your business up for Twitter, Facebook and Google Plus pages.
 In addition, consider if Pinterest and LinkedIn make sense for your business.
 Get them looking nice.

 Maintaining active accounts manually across all these pages is a waste of time, but it’s worth having these accounts open and posting something.
 To stop the inactive accounts looking like a business graveyard, automate posting to them using Zapier, IFTTT or WordPress plugins.

 WordPress SEO is a very handy plugin which you can use to set things like post titles and descriptions specifically for Google.

 Google My Business is incredibly important.
 Read my guide to having an effective Google My Business profile.